-"Company" or "we" means NOW Couriers and its employees, agents, subcontractors, and assignees.
+“Company“, “our”, “us” or “we” means either: (a) Post Haste Limited, (ii) Castle Parcels Limited; or (iii) NOW Couriers Limited, as applicable, and in each case its employees, agents, subcontractors, and assignees.

 “Customer” means the person, firm or company specified as the Customer in the Account Application or the entity that purchased courier tickets from the Company and which term includes any “Contracting Party” as defined in the Act.

 “Dangerous Goods” includes loaded firearms and ammunition, noxious, dangerous, or inflammable Goods, any Goods likely to cause damage or which it is unlawful to carry, or advised by the Company from time to time to be dangerous goods.